tpbnick/docs/docs/py-working-with-lists.md

 3
 4
 ```
-In this example, `range()` only prints the numbers 1 through 4.
+In this example, `#!py range()` only prints the numbers 1 through 4.
 This is another result of the *off-by-one behavior* you'll often see in programming languages.
-The `range()` function causes Python to start counting at the first value you give it, and stops when it reaches the second value you provide.
+The `#!py range()` function causes Python to start counting at the first value you give it, and stops when it reaches the second value you provide.
 Because it stops at the second value, the output never contains the end value, which would have been 5 in this case.

-To print the numbers 1 to 5, you would use `range(1,6)`.
+To print the numbers 1 to 5, you would use `#!py range(1,6)`.

-If your output is different than what you expect when you're using `range()`, try adjusting your end value by 1.
+If your output is different than what you expect when you're using `#!py range()`, try adjusting your end value by 1.

-### Using `range()` to Make a List of Numbers
+### Using `#!py range()` to Make a List of Numbers
-If you want to make a list of numbers you can conver the results of `range()` directly into a list using the `list()` function.
-When you wrap `list()` around a call to the `range()` function, the output will be a list of numbers.
+If you want to make a list of numbers you can conver the results of `#!py range()` directly into a list using the `#!py list()` function.
+When you wrap `#!py list()` around a call to the `#!py range()` function, the output will be a list of numbers.

 In the example in the previous section, we simply printed out a series of numbers.
-We can use the `list()` function to convert that same set of numbers into a list:
+We can use the `#!py list()` function to convert that same set of numbers into a list:

 ```py linenums="1"
 numbers = list(range(1, 6))